 Beware of crowded locations, such as packed buses or trains, in which it is easy for pickpockets to operate – slashing pockets or bags with razor blades is not unheard of in certain locations, and itching powder is sometimes used to distract the unwary.
 Don’t leave valuables unattended on the beach when you go for a swim; backpacks in dormitory accommodation are also obvious targets, as is luggage on the roof of buses.
 Even monkeys rate a mention here, since it’s not unknown for them to steal things from hotel rooms with open windows, or even to snatch bags from unsuspecting shoulders.

 Budget travellers would do well to carry a padlock, as these are usually used to secure the doors of cheap hotel rooms and it’s reassuring to know you have the only key.
 You can also use them to lock your bag to seats or racks in trains, for which a length of chain also comes in handy.
-Don’t put valuables in your luggage for bus or plane journeys: keep them with you at all times.
+Don’t put valuables in your luggage but keep them with you at all times.
 If your baggage is on the roof of a bus, make sure it is well secured.
 On trains and buses, the prime time for theft is just before you leave, so keep a particular eye on your gear then, beware of deliberate diversions, and don’t put your belongings next to open windows.
 Remember that routes popular with tourists tend to be popular with thieves too.
 Druggings leading to theft and worse are rare but not unheard of, so you are best advised to politely refuse food and drink from fellow passengers or passing strangers, unless you are completely confident it’s the family picnic you are sharing or have seen the food purchased from a vendor.

 However, don’t get paranoid; the best way of enjoying the country is to stay relaxed but with your wits about you.
 Crime levels in India are a long way below those of Western countries and violent crime against tourists is almost unheard of.
-Virtually none of the people who approach you on the street intend any harm: most want to sell you something (though this is not always made apparent immediately), some want to practise their English, others (if you’re a woman) to chat you up, while more than a few just want to add your address to their book or have a snap taken with you.
+Virtually none of the people who approach you on the street intend any harm: most want to sell you something (though this is not always made apparent immediately), some want to practise their English, others to chat you up, while more than a few just want to add your address to their book or have a snap taken with you.
 Anyone offering wonderful-sounding moneymaking schemes, however, is almost certain to be a con artist.

 If you do feel threatened, it’s worth looking for help.
 Tourism police are found sitting in clearly marked booths in the main railway stations, especially in big tourist centres, where they will also have a booth in the main bus station.
 In addition, they may have a marked booth outside major tourist sites.

-Be wary of credit card fraud; a credit card can be used to make duplicate forms by which your account is then billed for fictitious transactions, so don’t let shops or restaurants take your card away to process – insist they do it in front of you or follow them to the point of transaction.
+Be wary of credit-card fraud; a credit card can be used to make duplicate forms by which your account is then billed for fictitious transactions, so don’t let shops or restaurants take your card away to process – insist they do it in front of you or follow them to the point of transaction.

-It’s not a bad idea to keep US$200 or so separately from the rest of your money, along with your travellers’ cheque receipts, insurance policy number and phone number for claims, and a photocopy of the pages in your passport containing personal data and your Indian visa.
+It’s not a bad idea to keep US$200 or so separately from the rest of your money, along with your insurance policy number and phone number for claims, and a photocopy of the pages in your passport containing personal data and your Indian visa.
 This will cover you in case you do lose all your valuables.

 If the worst happens and you get robbed, the first thing to do is report the theft as soon as possible to the local police.
 They are very unlikely to recover your belongings but you need a report from them in order to claim on your travel insurance.
-Dress smartly and expect an uphill battle – city cops in particular tend to be jaded from too many insurance and travellers’ cheque scams.
+Dress smartly and expect an uphill battle – city cops in particular tend to be jaded from too many insurance scams.

 Duty free allowance

 Anyone over 17 can bring in one US quart (0.95 litre – but nobody’s going to quibble about the other 5ml) of spirits, or a bottle of wine and 250ml spirits; plus 200 cigarettes, or 50 cigars, or 250g tobacco.
-You may be required to register anything valuable on a tourist baggage re-export form to make sure you can take it home with you, and to fill in a currency declaration form if carrying more than US$10,000 or the equivalent.
+You may be required to register anything valuable on a tourist baggage re-export form to make sure you can take it home with you, and to fill in a currency declaration form if carrying more than US$10,000 or equivalent.

 Generally 220V 50Hz AC, though direct current supplies also exist, so check before plugging in.
 Most sockets are triple round-pin (accepting European-size double round-pin plugs).
 British, Irish and Australasian plugs will need an adaptor, preferably universal; American and Canadian appliances will need a transformer too, unless multivoltage.
 Power cuts and voltage variations are very common; voltage stabilizers should be used to run sensitive appliances such as laptops.